The University Of New South Wales Medicine Interview Questions

 Past Interview Questions & Tips

 The University of New South Wales holds a semi-structured panel interview to select its students.
+This interview is conducted in-person.
 The interview is 40 minutes in length and is conducted by two interviewers drawn from academic staff, medical practitioners and community representatives.
 It covers a wide range of relevant issues and assesses candidates against the following six proficiencies:

 - Communication skills,